Rats! You've received the dreaded "thank-you-for-your-interest-but..." letter, and you are very disappointed.

 What now?
 Move on to the next opportunity, right?
 Of course.
 But first...

-If you really liked the people, the location, and the organization, try turning that rejection letter on its head!
+So... if you really liked the people and the organization, try turning that rejection letter on its head!
 Convert it into an opportunity.
 Maybe.

 So, what does the employer do when they face this situation?
 They groan, roll their eyes, and take another look at the applicants who almost got the job.
 Why?
 Because they really don't want to start from scratch, post the job, review the resumes, schedule interviews, spend time in meetings discussing the job and the candidates, etc.

-This is where your thank you notes come in handy.
-It reminds them of you (nicely) because you included the following elements in your note:
+This thank-you note reminds them of you (nicely) because you included the following elements in your note: